Mission: People Centered Solutions | Funding | Impact

 In our online courses participants are actually designing and launching sustainable development projects—real projects within communities.

-This video gives an overview of both 101 and 102.
+This video gives an overview of the 140 Certificate Program.

 Advance your Career, Raise Funds and Solve Challenges